luc99hen/FTA/README.md

 FTA is a Fortran-Torch-Adapter aimed for integrating deep learning model into Fortran environment.
+It has been used in replacing parameterization schemes in WRF with a [published paper](https://www.frontiersin.org/journals/earth-science/articles/10.3389/feart.2023.1149566/full)

 ```Fortran
 ! fortran program main